This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 So awhile back on the blog, I posted this easy buttermilk honey cornbread recipe.
 It’s everything I remember about my childhood and has the perfect sweet, moist texture.
 However, I’ve been on a roll lately to cut out the refined sugars, white flours, and dairy from my life (and this includes my baking!).

-Took me a few attempts but this cornbread is everything I love about the original – soft, moist, and lightly sweetened – but so much healthier!
+Took me a few attempts but this healthier cornbread recipe is everything I love about the original – soft, moist, and lightly sweetened – but so much healthier!
 And since it’s healthier, I don’t feel too guilty about slathering on some cinnamon honey butter or my easy 3 ingredient honey butter.

 What makes this cornbread healthy?